The application cycle is now open.

 - A focus on basic, translational, or clinical health sciences hematology research

-- The qualifications and experiences of the applicant; factors to be considered include, among others, the potential for future independent investigation and commitment to a career in hematology research
+- The applicant's qualifications and experiences; factors to be considered include the potential for future independent investigation and commitment to a career in hematology research, among others

-- The qualifications of the mentor both in terms of past mentorship in hematology and the ability to lead the medical student to a successful end product of a submitted manuscript within the year of research work
+- The mentor's qualifications in terms of past mentorship in hematology and the ability to lead the medical student to a successful end product of a submitted manuscript within the year of research work

 - The strength of the institutional letter of support as it pertains to the quality and level of support the applicant is to receive from the institution